diogobytes/azure-githubactions/README.md

 1. In a new tab, [create an Azure account](https://azure.microsoft.com/en-us/free/) if you don't already have one.
 If your Azure account is created through work, you may encounter issues accessing the necessary resources -- we recommend creating a new account for personal use and for this course.
 1. Create a [new subscription](https://docs.microsoft.com/en-us/azure/cost-management-billing/manage/create-subscription) in the Azure Portal.
-    > **Note**: your subscription must be configured "Pay as you go" which will require you to enter billing information.
-This course will only use a few minutes from your free plan, but Azure requires the billing information.
 1. Install [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) on your machine.
 1. In your terminal, run: